KarmaloopAI/Jiva/README.md

 ## 📚 Documentation

-For detailed documentation on the Jiva Framework's architecture, components, and usage, please refer to the [Wiki](https://github.com/your-username/jiva-framework/wiki).
+For detailed documentation on the Jiva Framework's architecture, components, and usage, please refer to the [Wiki](https://github.com/your-username/jiva-framework/wiki) (to-be-done).

 ## 🤝 Contributing